-Creating Your First Ebook: 2.
-Work in a way that works well for you.
+Writing Workflow 2.
+Work in a way that works well for you

-You might also consider doing things like a webinar or a Live Hangout or Facebook Live where you can easily get interaction from your audience and your customers in real time; this might spur on some conversations which you can use to fuel the content of your ebook.
+You might also consider doing things like a webinar or Facebook Live where you can easily get interaction from your audience and your customers in real-time; this might spur on some conversations which you can use to fuel the content of your ebook.

 Again, you can have these conversations and videos transcribed and edited to form the basis of your content.

-We all have different times of the day where we find it easier to focus and to get tasks done, especially if we are finding a task like creating an ebook something which needs to be broken down into smaller chunks.
+We all have different times of the day where we find it easier to focus and to get tasks done, especially when writing an ebook.
+Some times of day are better for big projects, while others are better for something which needs to be broken down into smaller chunks.

-It might be beneficial for you to identify whether you are most able to focus and be productive in the morning, in the afternoon, or in the evening, and to set aside some time in your calendar to focus entirely on your book itself.
+It might be beneficial for your writing workflow to identify whether you are most able to focus and be productive in the morning, in the afternoon, or in the evening, and to set aside some time in your calendar to focus entirely on your book itself.

-You might find it useful to use something like a Pomodoro timer.; you can find several apps in Chrome extensions or just use your smartphone as a timer and work in small chunks to help you stay focused.
+You might find it useful to use something like a Pomodoro timer; you can try a Chrome extension or just use your smartphone as a timer and work in small chunks to help you stay focused.

-Consider using Spotify playlists for focus or calm, or try many of the YouTube videos that are specifically designed to help you with a KILLER workflow.
+Consider using Spotify playlists for focus or calm, or try one of the YouTube videos that are specifically designed to help you with a KILLER workflow.